vatsjijj/Udin/README.md

 Documentation will be written eventually, but for now, check out the example files to learn the language.

 ## Things to Do
-Change output language to take dependencies from six to three.

-Change syntax.
+Change output language.
+Candidates are D and Nim.

 Add better error handling.